isovalent/ebpf-docs/docs/linux/concepts/verifier.md

 ### Tail calls

-Tails calls allows a BPF program to call another BPF program, basically a GOTO to another programs and not a function call.
-These programs are loaded and verifier separately and thus do not count towards the complexity limit of the verifier.
-Therefor tail calls are a popular method to work around the verifier complexity limit by splitting to logic of a program into multiple programs.
+Tail calls allow a BPF program to call another BPF program, basically a GOTO to another program and not a function call.
+These programs are loaded and verified separately and thus do not count towards the complexity limit of the verifier.
+Therefore tail calls are a popular method to work around the verifier complexity limit by splitting to logic of a program into multiple programs.

 For details check out the [Tail calls](tail-calls.md) page.